selcom-developers/selcom-developers.github.io/README.md

 ## We love Open source

-All intergration, libraries and plugins are open source with MIT licence.
+All intergration, libraries and plugins are open source with a permissive licence.